-- 5.56 Stevenage is in close proximity to London Luton Airport, and lies under the flight path for arrivals.
+3.55 Stevenage is in close proximity to London Luton Airport, and lies under the flight path for arrivals.
 The proximity of the airport means that Stevenage benefits from being connected to many long-distance national and international destinations, at affordable prices, within convenient travel times of home.
 This is of particular benefit to local businesses who value the freight access to international markets, as well as the ability to network internationally.
-Local people also benefit from having access to jobs that come directly, and indirectly, from the airport and the connectivity it provides. - 5.57 However, noise, environmental pollution, and the impacts of surface access to the site are concerns to local residents.
-These issues have the potential to be exacerbated in the future with the proposals for expansion of operations at the airport to increase passenger numbers significantly.
+Local people also benefit from having access to jobs that come directly, and indirectly, from the airport and the connectivity it provides.

-5.58 There are opportunities for residents and businesses to benefit from improved access to a growing Luton Airport, making new jobs more accessible and taking advantage of the improved transport links.
+- 3.56 However, noise, environmental pollution, and the impacts of surface access to the site are concerns to local residents.
+These issues have the potential to be exacerbated in the future with the proposals for expansion of operations at the airport to increase passenger numbers significantly. - 3.57 There are opportunities for residents and businesses to benefit from improved access to a growing Luton Airport, making new jobs more accessible and taking advantage of the improved transport links.
 Improved public transport links between London Luton Airport and Stevenage would help in sharing these economic benefits of airport expansion with the residents of Stevenage.

-6 The Vision
+4 The Vision

-6.1 Drawing on national, county and existing local policy, including emerging and proposed projects, the Transport Strategy will promote the following vision:
+4.1 Drawing on national, county and existing local policy, including emerging and proposed projects, the Transport Strategy will promote the following vision:

-A town where we prioritise sustainable transport, so helping to support development of healthier communities, where residents and businesses are well connected with a range of opportunities, and where all stakeholders work cooperatively across all neighbourhoods to create living streets that local people can enjoy.
+A town where we prioritise sustainable transport, where residents and businesses are well connected with a range of opportunities, where all stakeholders work cooperatively across all neighbourhoods to create living streets that local people can enjoy.
 Stevenage has a proud history, and the creation of the New Town incorporated sustainable infrastructure in the form of dedicated cycle tracks, a network of local bus routes, streets and squares for residents to enjoy, and a mainline rail station.
 We will work together with partners to make the most sustainable use of the outstanding connectivity that has been so important to the success of the town.

-7 Strategic Objectives
+5 Strategic Objectives

-7.1 The Strategy seeks to achieve four primary objectives:
+5.1 The Strategy seeks to achieve four primary objectives:

-Connectivity
+1. Connectivity